E-B-Smith/ViewControllerMadness/README.md

     }
 ```

-as well two global `NSNotifications` that are called or notified when the view is first shown and the last  time it's dismissed:
+and two global `NSNotifications` that are posted when the view is first shown and the last time it's dismissed:

 ```swift
 /// The notification sender is the view controller that presented.